 It means using professional skills without regard to payment to provide services for clients who would otherwise not benefit for them and in a way that advances justice and fairness for more people.

-For us, it means fighting for cycling justice.
+For the lawyers in our network of independent law firms, it often means fighting for cycling justice.
 For free.

 Our network of independent lawyers are first cyclists, and secondly lawyers.
 Since founded in 1998, we have donated many hundreds of hours of pro bono representation.